Interested? Contact muehlhaus@bio.uni-kl.de or venn@bio.uni-kl.de

 val skip : count:int -> source:seq<'T> -> seq<'T>

-<summary>Returns a sequence that skips N elements of the underlying sequence and then yields the remaining elements of the sequence.</summary>
+<summary>Returns a sequence that skips N elements of the underlying sequence and then yields the

 <param name="count">The number of items to skip.</param>